MG Book Village Administrators

 Kathie’s fondest book-related memory from her childhood is curling up in a chair with her mom reading alternate pages of Anne of Green Gables.

 She runs the children’s department in a rural public library in Manitoba, Canada, and lives in Winnipeg with her husband and daughter.
 She is the cohost of the MG Online Book Club, and blogs about books at Bit About Books.
-She is passionate about sharing her love for middle grade literature.
+Her debut nonfiction book (co-written with Colleen Nelson) is IF YOU CAN DREAM IT, YOU CAN DO IT: How 25 inspiring Individuals Found Their Dream Jobs, and comes out on October 25th from Pajama Press.

 Find her on Twitter and Instagram at @KathieMacIsaac